Agent-Tiro/agent-tiro.github.io/htb/devel.md

 ![Shell]({{site.url}}/assets/devel/shell-catching.png)

+## Privilege Escalation

 As we are a low privileged user it is a good idea to do some more enumeration to find potential methods of escalating privileges.
-Whilst I was preparing for my OSCP I found two good blog posts that I found very useful for Windows privilege escalation:
+Whilst I was preparing for my OSCP I found two good blog posts that I were very useful for Windows privilege escalation, and gave me methods to solve pretty much every Windows box in the labs:
 * [Fuzzy Security](https://www.fuzzysecurity.com/tutorials/16.html)
 * [Absolomb](https://www.absolomb.com/2018-01-26-Windows-Privilege-Escalation-Guide/)